Daniel0402abera/bugTracker/README.md

 ## Access the App
-Once the containers are up and running, you can access the Store Management app by opening your web browser and visiting http://localhost:3000.
+Once the containers are up and running, you can access the Bug Tracking app by opening your web browser and visiting http://localhost:3000.

 ## For Login use defualt admin